Report on Government Services 2021

 - provide quality care for children and young people aged 0–17 years who cannot live with their parents for reasons of safety or family crisis, with an emphasis on safety, stability and permanency in children's living arrangements

 - meet the needs of individual children and young people in the child protection system.

 Governments aim for child protection services to meet these objectives in an equitable and efficient manner.

 The performance indicator framework provides information on equity, efficiency and effectiveness, and distinguishes the outputs and outcomes of child protection services.
-The performance indicator framework shows which data are complete and comparable in the 2018 Report.
+The performance indicator framework shows which data are complete and comparable in this Report.

 An overview of the Child protection services performance indicator results are presented.
-Information to assist the interpretation of these data can be found in the indicator interpretation boxes in the Child protection services chapter and attachment tables.
+Information to assist the interpretation of these data can be found in the indicator interpretation boxes in the Child protection services section and data tables.

-Disproportionality ratio for Aboriginal and Torres Strait Islander children in the child protection system, 2016-17
+Disproportionality ratios for Aboriginal and Torres Strait Islander children in the child protection system, 2019-20

 Effectiveness — Access indicators